alpsark/C-Eigenvalue-and-Eigenvector-of-a-Matrix-/README.md

 # C-Eigenvalue-and-Eigenvector-of-a-Matrix-
+Written in C++
 Computing Eigenvalues and Eigenvectors using Normalized Power Iteration together with Deflation

 This program gives the result of 2 dominant Eigenvalues and first eigenevector and prints them to given txt